 Tip: Use Google Chrome to create, edit, and debug your tests and components, as Chrome and Safari render Web pages similarly.

-Once your basic test is designed, you can connect UFT to a remote Mac computer running Safari, and fine-tune or debug your test based on the object properties available on Safari:
+Once your basic test is designed, connect UFT to a remote Mac computer running Safari, and fine-tune or debug your test based on the object properties available on Safari:

 View object properties using statement completion for the Object method.